Hannah Locklear | December 12, 2023

 This calculator is for educational purposes only.

-Medical debt, just like virtually all other debt, is listed on your credit report, including whether that debt is delinquent or current.
+Medical debt, just like other types of debt, is listed on your credit report, including whether the debt is delinquent or current.
 As mentioned earlier in this article, the statute of limitations does not directly impact or influence the amount of time a debt can remain on your credit report and the impact it can have on your score.

 When you have unpaid medical debt in collections, it will stay on your credit report for at least seven years.
 After seven years have passed, the debt may no longer be visible on your credit report, unless a debt collector pursues a judgment against you during that time period.